mavotronik/pwnagotchi-plugins/mqtt_plugin/README.md

 # MQTT Plugin
  - Sends info about your Pwnagotchi to local MQTT broker.
- - Tested on 1.5.5 official version.
+ - Testing on 1.5.5 official version.

 # Dependencies
 ```